Recent Strength indicator: Terms and Conditions

 Finviz futures charts show currency strength at a glance (here). (also, click on chart to see COT data).

 Another futures/COT alternative here.

 MATAF currency index here.

-Or if you believe that spending money will buy you a higher quality product, here are some you might like to try:
+Or if, after reading this, you still believe that spending money will buy you a higher quality product, here are some you might like to try: